 Before you start: what you are actually signing up for

 For running personal workflows or experimenting: the DIY route is fine.
-For anything business-critical or requiring 24/7 reliability: the upgrade overhead is real.
-The community-maintained r/openclaw subreddit is full of threads about breaking changes that went unannounced.
-Several managed OpenClaw hosting options exist — ClawHost, Blink Claw, and Zeabur — and this guide covers when they make sense.
+For anything business-critical requiring 24/7 reliability: the upgrade overhead is real.
+The r/openclaw subreddit has a steady stream of threads about breaking changes that went unannounced.

 There is also a third option: Hermes Agent.
-The architecture is the same as OpenClaw — persistent AI agent, messaging gateway, skills/tools system — but Hermes has a different philosophy about breaking changes and ships a built-in migration tool (hermes claw migrate) for OpenClaw users.
+The architecture is comparable — persistent AI agent, messaging gateway, skills/tools system — but Hermes ships a built-in migration tool (hermes claw migrate) for OpenClaw users and has a more stable release cadence.
 Hermes OS is managed Hermes hosting with one-click deployment.
-Check it out before committing 4 hours to a self-hosted OpenClaw setup, especially if stability is the deciding factor.
+Check it out before committing 4 hours to a self-hosted OpenClaw setup.

 System requirements

-Recommended: 4 vCPU, 8GB RAM, 40GB SSD.
-Run on a dedicated VPS rather than alongside other services — OpenClaw's Docker daemon and multi-container setup competes for memory.
+Recommended: 4 vCPU, 8GB RAM, 40GB SSD on a dedicated VPS — OpenClaw's Docker daemon and multi-container setup competes for memory with other services.
 Hetzner CX22 (€3.99/month, 4GB RAM) or Hetzner CX32 (€7.49/month, 8GB RAM) are the community-recommended budget options.

 Installation: the fastest method (shell installer)